lunatech-labs/lunatech-scala2-to-scala3-course/exercise_010_multiversal_equality/README.md

 error.

 ## Steps
-- Open the `project/CompilerOptions.scala` file.
-There you should see a sequence of enabled compiler flags.
+- Create a new file `exercise_010_multiversal_equality/build.sbt`
+- Add the code `scalacOptions in Compile += "-language:strictEquality"` to opt in to safer multiversal equality
-- Add the flag `-language:strictEquality`, reload SBT and re-compile the current project
+- Reload SBT, make sure you are in the `exercise_010_multiversal_equality` project, and re-compile
 - Use the course notes on Multiversal Equality and your experience from the exercise on `given`s to make the code compile with the flag `-language:strictEquality` enabled